 The gem that is Deddington Castle is three minutes’ walk from the centre and accessible from the Clifton road.
 There has been a castle here since Norman times but don’t expect to see great walls of stone.
 There is something more astonishing: an enormous grassed site, 8 acres in extent, surrounded by banked ramparts.

 Although a civic amenity (the outer bailey is owned by the Parish Council), it is an English Heritage site.

 More information on its history can be found HERE.

 What is special about the site today?

-Until the building of the Windmill Centre in 1986, the Castle Grounds were the focus of Parish life, where cricket, football and even bowls matches were played, fetes held, an estimated million rounds of ammunition used during the thirty years of the Rifle Club’s tenure (see previous uses here) – and perhaps the Castle Grounds have benefited from this shift of Parish activity, the more municipal activities taking place in the extensive Windmill Centre, leaving the Castle Grounds to pursue its peace of a thousand years.
-People come here to exercise dogs, to stroll and see the changing seasons and enjoy the views; villagers come tobogganing; local primary pupils are brought for free-ranging visits; all comers charmed by the unexpectedness of this quiet safe expanse inside its rampart walls.
-A village questionnaire was held in 2014, and the Deddington News reported (March 2015, Helen Oldfield): ‘Among “Youth activities and facilities in the parish”, the most highly rated is the Castle Grounds, perhaps the nearest we have to a wilderness.’
+Until the building of the Windmill Centre in 1986, the Castle Grounds were the focus of parish life, where cricket, football and even bowls matches were played, fetes held, an estimated million rounds of ammunition used during the 30 years of the Rifle Club’s tenure – and perhaps the Castle Grounds have benefited from this shift of parish activity, the more municipal activities taking place in the extensive Windmill Centre, leaving the Castle Grounds to pursue its peace of a thousand years.
+People come here to exercise dogs, to stroll and see the changing seasons and enjoy the views; villagers come tobogganing; local primary pupils are brought for free-ranging visits; all-comers charmed by the unexpectedness of this quiet safe expanse inside its rampart walls.
+A village questionnaire was held in 2014, and the Deddington News reported (March 2015): ‘Among “Youth activities and facilities in the parish”, the most highly rated is the Castle Grounds, perhaps the nearest we have to a wilderness.’